top of page

 1. Prepare Your Home

-• Secure gates, crates, or areas where pets should stay during visits
+• Secure gates, crates, or restricted areas

 2. Set Out Supplies

-• Food, bowls, medications, litter or waste bags
+• Food, bowls, medications

 3. Update Your Portal Profile

-• Feeding and walk routines
+• Feeding and walk routine

-• Medication instructions (if applicable)
+• Medication instructions

-• Emergency contacts and vet details
+• Emergency contacts and veterinarian info

-• Behavioral notes (shyness, reactivity, preferences)
+• Behavioral notes (preferences, sensitivities, routines)

 What to Expect During the Visit